Tanz0rz/haxe-fmod/README.md

 # FMOD for Haxe on HTML5, HashLink, Windows, Linux, and macOS

-Works with HaxeFlixel, Heaps, and Kha, each with drop-in components and its own setup guide.
+Works natively on HaxeFlixel, Heaps, and Kha

 Having problems or want to chat?
 [Join the Haxe Discord](https://discordapp.com/invite/0uEuWH3spjck73Lo), then follow the [haxe-fmod thread](https://discord.com/channels/162395145352904705/1472372604433076446).

 **Setup instructions, guides, and the API reference live on the [documentation site](https://tanz0rz.github.io/haxe-fmod/).**

+**The [haxefmod for FMOD docs](https://tanz0rz.github.io/haxe-fmod/extension/) browser extension adds a Haxe tab to every function on fmod.com's API reference.**

 ## Table of Contents